chetanbg1/cbgwork1/README.md

   	do not conatin duplicates

 Map Interface --> key-value pair
+		does not extend collection interface as have a key value pair rest only have the collection of objects which are sorted in a structured manner put(K,V) rest have add(E e) can only conatin a unique key , only one null key can have duplicate values
               --> HashMap
 			non synchronize
    			allows only one null key but multiple null values
               --> LinkedHashMap
+	      		LinkedHashMap is a HashMap that maintains a doubly linked list running through its entries.
+This allows it to preserve the insertion order (or access order, if configured).
               --> HashTable
 			synchronized
    			does not allow any null key or value